 Change clause 9.3.6 as follows:

-In the absence of a PCF or use of the GCR service, when group addressed MPDUs in which the To DS field is 0 are transferred from a STA, only the basic access procedure shall be used.
-When group addressed MPDUs are not delivered using the GCR service Regardless of the length of the frame, no RTS/CTS exchange shall be used, regardless of the length of the frame.
+In the absence of a PCF or use of the group addressed transmission service (GATS), when group addressed MPDUs in which the To DS field is 0 are transferred from a STA, only the basic access procedure shall be used.
+When group addressed MPDUs are not delivered using GATS Regardless of the length of the frame, no RTS/CTS exchange shall be used, regardless of the length of the frame.
 In addition, no ACK shall be transmitted by any of the recipients of the frame.
 Any group addressed MPDUs in which the To DS field is 1 transferred from a STA shall, in addition to conforming to the basic access procedure of CSMA/CA, obey the rules for RTS/CTS exchange and the ACK procedure because the MPDU is directed to the AP.
 The group addressed message shall be distributed into the BSS.
 Unless the MPDU is delivered via the DMS service, theThe STA originating the message receives the message as a group addressed message (prior to any filtering).
 Therefore, all STAs shall filter out group addressed messages that contain their address as the source address.
 Group addressed MSDUs shall be propagated throughout the ESS.

 There is no MAC-level recovery on grouped addressed frames, except for: those frames in which the To DS field is 1.